-Grounded in Universal Design for Learning and asset-based pedagogies, the program supports the development of candidates' knowledge, skills, and abilities expressed in the Teaching Performance Expectations to provide effective literacy instruction that is organized, comprehensive, systematic, evidence based, culturally and linguistically sustaining, and responsive to children's age, grade, and prior literacy development.
+how progress in the other themes supports progress in the foundational skills.
+Through the integration of literacy coursework and supervised clinical practice, candidates learn that children's instruction in each of the themes is essential and should occur concurrently (rather than sequentially), with emphasis based on the children's age or grade-level standards as appropriate.
+Candidates also learn that for multilingual and English learner students, concurrent instruction in each of the themes through integrated and designated ELD is critical.
+Grounded in Universal Design for Learning and asset-based pedagogies,3 the program supports the development of candidates' knowledge, skills, and abilities expressed in the Teaching Performance Expectations to provide effective literacy instruction that is organized, comprehensive, systematic, evidence based, culturally and linguistically sustaining, and responsive to children's age, grade, and prior literacy development.
 Candidates also learn to provide literacy instruction that is responsive to children's linguistic, cognitive, and social strengths.
 Candidates learn the power of language (both oral and written) to understand and transform the world and to create and support socially just learning environments.
 The program builds candidates' understanding that high-quality literacy instruction integrates all strands of the ELA/literacy standards, all parts of the ELD standards, all strands of the language and literacy and English-language development domains in the Preschool Learning Foundations, and other disciplinary standards to develop children's capacities as effective and critical listeners, speakers, readers, and writers.

-- (1) The study of high-quality literacy instruction in the program also incorporates the following elements of the California Comprehensive State Literacy Plan: - (A) Principles of equity, diversity, and inclusion, including books and other instructional materials and practices that are asset based and culturally and linguistically responsive, affirming, and sustaining - (B) Multi-Tiered System of Support, including best first instruction; targeted, supplemental instruction for children whose literacy skills are not progressing as expected toward grade-level standards; and referrals for intensive intervention for children who have not benefited from supplemental support. - (C) Instruction that is responsive to individual children's age, language and literacy development, and literacy goals; that engages families and communities as educational partners; and that is reflective of social and emotional learning and trauma-informed practices - (D) Incorporation of the California Dyslexia Guidelines - (E) Integrated and designated ELD - (F) Knowledge of how to promote multiliteracy in both English-medium and multilingual programs. - (G) Assessment for various purposes, including formative, progress monitoring, and summative literacy assessment; screening to determine children's literacy profiles, including English learner typologies, and to identify potential difficulties in reading and writing, including risk for dyslexia; and the possible need for referrals for additional assessment and intervention
+The study of high-quality literacy instruction in the program also incorporates the following elements of the California Comprehensive State Literacy Plan:

+- a) Principles of equity, diversity, and inclusion, including books and other instructional materials and practices that are asset based and culturally and linguistically responsive, affirming, and sustaining4. - b) Multi-Tiered System of Support, including best first instruction; targeted, supplemental instruction for children whose literacy skills are not progressing as expected toward grade-level standards; and referrals for intensive intervention for children who have not benefited from supplemental support. - c) Instruction that is responsive to individual children's age, language and literacy development, and literacy goals; that engages families and communities as educational partners; and that is reflective of social and emotional learning and trauma-informed practices.